 This bill amends Minnesota Statutes 2024, section 121A.15, to prohibit the use of conscientious belief exemptions for immunizations against measles, mumps, and rubella (MMR) for individuals enrolling in child care facilities, preschools, and schools.
 Specifically, it removes the ability for parents or guardians to submit a notarized statement citing conscientious beliefs as a reason for not vaccinating against MMR, effective August 1, 2026.
 Instead, parents or guardians must provide documentation of immunization or a medical exemption statement for their children aged 15 months or older who have not been vaccinated against these diseases.

-Additionally, the bill introduces a new subdivision (3c) that outlines the requirements for immunization against MMR, emphasizing that documentation of vaccination or a medical exemption must be submitted for enrollment or continued attendance in educational settings.
-The bill also makes several amendments to the definitions section, including the addition of terms related to child care centers and prekindergarten programs, ensuring clarity in the application of these immunization requirements.
+Additionally, the bill introduces a new subdivision (3c) that outlines the requirements for immunization against MMR, specifying that documentation of vaccination or a medical exemption must be submitted for enrollment or continued attendance in educational settings.
+The bill also makes several amendments to subdivision 9, which includes updated definitions relevant to the legislation, such as "certified license-exempt child care center" and "prekindergarten."
+Overall, the bill aims to strengthen immunization requirements to enhance public health and safety.

 Statutes affected: Introduction: 121A.15